-- Parents and families of pupils currently attending Malpas Church in Wales Primary School and Malpas Park Primary School; - Teachers and staff at Malpas Church in Wales Primary School and Malpas Park Primary School; - Families with pre-school age children in the Malpas area.
+- Parents and families of pupils currently attending Tredegar Park Primary School; - Teachers and staff at Tredegar Park Primary School; - Families with pre-school aged children in the Tredegar Park & Marshfield area. - Families with children moving into the Tredegar Park & Marshfield area.

-The statutory Code outlines key stakeholders, however, this list is not exclusive, and the Council has identified and added to this because of feedback received in relation to previous proposals.
+The Statutory Code outlines key stakeholders, however, this list is not exclusive, and the Council has identified and added to this because of feedback received in relation to previous proposals.
 An invitation to engage with the consultation process will be sent to the following stakeholder groups:

-- Parents, carers and guardians of pupils attending all schools affected or potentially affected by this proposal; - Pupils attending all schools affected or potentially affected by this proposal; - Members of staff currently employed at all schools affected or potentially affected by this proposal; - Neighbouring Local Authorities across the South East Wales Consortium area; - The Headteacher and Governing Bodies of all Newport schools; - All Newport City Council elected members; - All Newport Community Councils; - The Welsh Ministers: - Assembly Members (AMs) and Members of Parliament (MPs) representing the area served by the school subject to the proposal; - Other Local Authorities across the South East Wales Consortium region, including relevant Transport departments; - The South East Wales Education Achievement Service; - The Church in Wales, Diocese of Monmouth; - · Roman Catholic Archdiocese; - Estyn; - Teaching and staff trade unions representing teachers and staff at Malpas Church in Wales Primary; - The Early Years Development and Childcare Partnership - The Police and Crime Commissioner for Gwent; - The Welsh Language Commissioner; - Gwent Police: - South Wales Fire and Rescue Service; - Aneurin Bevan University Health Board;
+- Parents, carers and guardians of pupils attending all schools affected or potentially affected by this proposal; - Pupils attending all schools affected or potentially affected by this proposal; - Members of staff currently employed at all schools affected or potentially affected by this proposal; - Neighbouring Local Authorities across the South East Wales Consortium area; - The Headteacher and Governing Bodies of all Newport schools; - All Newport City Council elected members; - All Newport Community Councils; - The Welsh Ministers; - Assembly Members (AMs) and Members of Parliament (MPs) representing the area served by the school subject to the proposal; - Other Local Authorities across the South East Wales Consortium region, including relevant Transport departments; - The South East Wales Education Achievement Service; - The Church in Wales, Diocese of Monmouth; - Roman Catholic Archdiocese; - Estyn; - Teaching and staff trade unions representing teachers and staff at Tredegar Park Primary; - The Early Years Development and Childcare Partnership

+- The Police and Crime Commissioner for Gwent;

+- The Welsh Language Commissioner;

+- Gwent Police;

+- South Wales Fire and Rescue Service;

+- Aneurin Bevan University Health Board;

 - Public Health Wales;

 - Newport Serennu Centre;

 - SNAP Cymru;

 - Gwent Association of Voluntary Organisations;

 - Preventative Services:

-- All non-maintained registered nursery education providers based in the local area.